cl4es/cl4es.github.io/_posts/2021-01-04-Investigating-MD5-Overheads.md

       return con.newInstance(EMPTY_OBJ);
 ```

-Our optimizing JIT compilers can often optimize away such allocations.
+Our JIT compilers can often optimize away such allocations.
 But in this case we _do_ see a tiny gain:

 ```
 Benchmark                Score     Error   Units